PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 .. warning::

     As the distance is computed along the centers of the triangles, it may happen, that not the shortest-path on the ground is taken.
-    This is a known issue of the *JuPedSim*'s routing, it will be fixed in the near future.
+    This is a known issue of the *JuPedSim*'s routing, that will be fixed in the near future.
-    To avoid is behaviour intermediate waypoints can be added to the simulation.
+    To avoid this behaviour intermediate waypoints can be added to the simulation.

     .. image:: /_static/routing/expected_routing.png
         :width: 40%